Wednesday, February 25, 2026

 “The take-home for me is how little things have changed,” said Ashish Nerlekar of Michigan State University, a co-author of the study.

-This body of literary work closely described hundreds of years ago what exists today, the study’s co-author said.
+This body of literary work, written hundreds of years ago, closely describes what exists today, the study’s co-author said.

 Rethinking climate and conservation policy

 These findings matter because planting trees in natural grasslands can do more harm than good.
 Reforestation is often thought of as a climate solution.
-But to convert savannas into forests can destroy native biodiversity, disrupt livelihoods dependent on grazing, and even reduce overall carbon storage.
+However, converting savannas to forests can destroy native biodiversity, disrupt livelihoods dependent on grazing, and even reduce overall carbon storage.

-Forty-four 44 wild plant species mentioned in ancient texts written in Marathi, nearly two-thirds of which are typical of savanna ecosystems.
-The researchers pointed out that these historical literature include repeated references to the thorny acacia (Vachellia leucophloea).
+Forty-four 44 wild plant species are mentioned in ancient texts written in Marathi, nearly two-thirds of which are typical of savanna ecosystems.
+The researchers noted that this historical literature contains repeated references to the thorny acacia (Vachellia leucophloea).
 Multiple ancient text described it, suggesting its long-standing presence in the landscape.

-Other accounts—from epic poetry to folk songs—describe open, grassy, and thorny terrain that matches today’s savannas, not areas deforested in recent history.
+Other accounts—from epic poetry to folk songs—describe open, grassy, and thorny terrain that matches today’s savannas rather than areas deforested in recent history.

 Stories as scientific evidence